 He was followed by Garðar Svavarsson, a Swede who wintered in the North of the country before departing himself.
 What is little-known about him, however, is that his travelling companion, a man called Náttfari, and two of his slaves, a man and a woman, escaped as he was departing, and formed a farm on Skjálfandi bay.

 Photo from Wikimedia, Creative Commons, by Furfur.
 No edits made.

 Although not recognised officially as the first Icelanders in medieval literature, they were the first to create a permanent home here around 870 AD, four years before the Settlement Era truly began.
 Their home was just across the water from the town Húsavík, which means ‘Bay of Houses’, possibly because of the buildings raised by Náttfari and his companions.

-Iceland was also visited by Hrafna-Floki prior to the Settlement Era, who titled the land with its current name and cursed its inhospitable climate.
+Iceland was also visited by Hrafna-Flóki prior to the Settlement Era, who gave the land its current name and cursed its inhospitable climate.
 His warnings, however, did not deter Ingólfur Arnarsson from arriving in 874 AD and forming the first officially recognised, permanent home in Reykjavík.

 - See also: Top 9 Most Famous Icelanders in History

 After Ingólfur settled in Iceland, he was followed by more and more Norsemen.
 Those who came were largely clans who did not wish to bend the knee to the first Christian King of Norway, Harald Fairhair.
 Farms, fishing outposts and villages began to form all around Iceland’s coast.